Self assessment · Registration guide · UK

 Who needs to register for self-assessment?

-You must register for self-assessment if in the previous tax year you: earned income from property rental; were self-employed with income above £1,000; earned income not taxed at source above £2,500; received dividends and are a higher or additional-rate taxpayer; had income above £100,000; were a company director; or received any other untaxed income.
+You must register for self-assessment if in the previous tax year you: earned income from property rental; were self-employed with income above £1,000; earned income not taxed at source above £2,500; received dividends and are a higher or additional-rate taxpayer; had income above £100,000; were a company director with untaxed income; or received any other untaxed income.
 If HMRC has sent you a notice to file, you must file even if you believe you don't need to.
-[VERIFY current criteria at gov.uk/self-assessment-tax-returns]
+See gov.uk/self-assessment-tax-returns.

 When is the deadline to register for self-assessment?